Table of Contents

-- The phase is specified by the two oscillation parameters elongation and time and is indicative for the current state of oscillation.
+- The phase is specified by the 2 oscillation parameters, elongation and time, and is indicative of the current state of oscillation.

 - The damped oscillation is an oscillation in which the amplitude of the oscillating quantity decreases with time due to frictional forces.

 - Undamped oscillations have constant amplitudes.
 However, it is necessary that the energy supplied to the vibrating system is maintained.
-In case of constant small energy losses, a sustained undamped oscillation in reality is only approximately possible.
-If one wants to create a real undamped oscillation, the energy losses that occur must be compensated by a regular energy supply.
+In the case of constant small energy losses, a sustained undamped oscillation, in reality, is only approx. possible.
+If one wants to create a real undamped oscillation, the energy losses that occur must be compensated by regular energy supply.

 Undamped Harmonic Oscillation